 Segment/categorise the population of coastal anglers in the UK according to their demographic characteristics, their level of participation in the sport and their attitude to safety/risk;

 Conduct qualitative research with coastal anglers to further explore attitudes to risk and identify the most effective methods to communicate future safety messages to them;

 Pilot the involvement of RNLI volunteers in data collection and surveying and to help inform future research by the Coastal Safety Team.

 How we helped

 We adopted both qualitative and quantitative methods when approaching the research questions.
 The mixed method approach involving:

-To find out more and download the final report, please click on this link: Download Report
+To find out more and download a copy of the report, click on this link: Download Report